autonity/docs.autonity.org/content/docs/concepts/oracle/_index.md

 ### Core logic

 - _Core_, the core off-chain Autonity Oracle Server codebase managing interactions with the external price data source providers and the on-chain Oracle Contract via the connected Autonity Go Client node.
 Core executes aggregation of data from external sources ("_L1 aggregation_"), calculates a median price, and submits price report transactions on-chain to the Oracle Contract.
-- _Autonity Oracle Contract_, the oracle protocol contract logic deployed to the Autonity network ledger providing operations for: computing median price ("_L2 aggregation_") from submitted price report transactions in oracle voting rounds, providing median price data, and managing the currency-pair symbols for which price data is provided by the Autonity oracle network.
-See [Autonity Oracle Contract](/concepts/architecture/#autonity-oracle-contract).
+- _Autonity Oracle Contract_, the core on-chain oracle protocol contract logic deployed to the Autonity network ledger at network genesis as part of the Autonity Go Client.
+The contract provides operations for: computing median price ("_L2 aggregation_") from submitted price report transactions in oracle voting rounds, providing median price data, and managing the currency-pair symbols for which price data is provided by the Autonity oracle network.
+See [Autonity Oracle Contract](/concepts/architecture/#autonity-oracle-contract) and concept [Client](/concepts/client/).
->>>>>>> f2a060f (Edits to Reference pages, Concepts: client, add Oracle, Architecture)
 - _Networking_, WebSocket and HTTP connections.
 HTTP RPC calls to configured data source providers; WebSocket connection to the Autonity Go Client validator node served to (a) submit price report transactions; (b) listen for on-chain Oracle Contract events.

 ### State storage